linkedin/css-blocks/packages/@css-blocks/website/src/markdown/1_block-files/5_import-export.md

 ```css
 @block my-module from "my-module";
 ```
-The app will receive the Block located at `node_modules/my-moudle/path/to/block.css`.
+The app will receive the Block located at `node_modules/my-module/path/to/main.block.css`.

 ## Block Exports

-Every Block that is imported in to scope is private by default.
+Importing a Block allows you to reference it locally.
 In order to expose an imported Block as importable under a specific name, you must explicitly re-export it.
 Exports are written using the `@export` directive.
 Exports may be done under the same local name: